danjgale/nii-masker/README.md

                         to include.
 ```

-Most of the arguments map directly onto the Masker function arguments in `nilearn` (see the [documentation](https://nilearn.github.io/modules/reference.html#module-nilearn.input_data) and [user guide](https://nilearn.github.io/building_blocks/manual_pipeline.html#masking) for more detail), with the exception of `--discard_scans`, which lets you remove the first N scans of your data prior to extraction, and `--as_voxels`, which lets you get individual voxel timeseries when using a single ROI.
+Most of the arguments map directly onto the Masker function arguments in `nilearn` (see the [documentation](https://nilearn.github.io/modules/reference.html#module-nilearn.input_data) and [user guide](https://nilearn.github.io/building_blocks/manual_pipeline.html#masking) for more detail), with the exception of `--discard_scans`, which lets you remove the first *N* scans of your data prior to extraction, and `--as_voxels`, which lets you get individual voxel timeseries when using a single ROI.

 Of course, if you want have full `nilearn` flexibility, you're better off using `nilearn` and Python directly.

-## The configuration file
+## The configuration JSON file

 Online documentation coming soon.